Bachelor of Science in Business Administration–Quantitative Methods, California State University at Northridge.

 Doctorate in Education.
 Dissertation: "The Parsons game: The first simulation of Talcott Parsons' theory of action."
 Doctoral fellow, Executive Leadership, the George Washington University, Washington DC.

 Certified ScrumMaster, October 2003.
 Certified Lean Six Sigma Master Black Belt, January 2008.
-Elevated to Senior Member status in the Institute of Electrical & Electronics Engineers and in the Association for Computing Machinery, September 2008.
-Selected teacher (adjunct) of the year in 2008 of the School of Engineering and Technology at National University
+Harvard Program on Negotiation certificate of completion (on-site).
+Elevated to Senior Life Member status in the Institute of Electrical & Electronics Engineers and in the Association for Computing Machinery, September 2008.
+Selected teacher (adjunct) of the year in 2008 of the School of Engineering and Technology at National University.

 Recent publications and presentations include: